clux/symlink/README.md

 ## Globally linked modules
 If you want to use one globally available package everywhere, say [tap](https://npmjs.org/package/tap) for tests, then you can specify `-g tap` to `npm link tap` in all modules that has tap listed as a dependency.

-## Try before you buy
-After cloning a bunch of node git repos, you can see how it would link these together first by running symlink with the dry-run `-d` flag.

 ## License
 MIT-Licensed.
 See LICENSE file for details.